afristo/google-hacking/README.md

 | [graph] EXPRESSION [from A to B] | Graph a mathematical EXPRESSION with variables x and y on an (optional) numerical range from A to B. The “graph” keyword is only necessary if Google doesn’t understand your query. | sin(x)/x, graph log(x), sqrt(x^2+y^2) from -20 to 20 | A visibile, mathematical, plot. |

 ### Deprecated Search Operators
 These search operators used to work but are now deprecated.
-Knowing what you can't do is as important as knowing what you cannot do.
 | Operator | Description | Deprecated |
 | :------: | :---------- | :--------: |
 | + | Functioned the same as the AND operator. | 2011 |